WilliamTjonndal/IT3212/assignment2/Group 25.md

 To receive better results, we would perform a discrete fourier transform on the images, reducing noise.
 We would also vary the parameters, the amount of neighbours and the radius, based on the dataset.
 This is so the LBP pixel value categories fit better for all images in the dataset instead of maximising quality for one of them.

+**Comparison of the histograms from Basic, Rotation-Invariant and Uniform LBP**

+Comparing the histograms for the three images, we see several differences.\
+For ``Basic LBP``, the histograms tend to be very spread out for complex or irregular textures (Mona Lisa and the landscape) because each orientation produces different codes, resulting in many rarely-populated bins; structured textures like the brick wall show more pronounced peaks since the repeating pattern produces similar codes.\
+``Rotation-invariant LBP`` consolidates codes that represent the same pattern at different rotations, which results in fewer peaks and a more concentrated histogram, especially noticeable in the landscape and brick wall images, highlighting the dominant texture motifs rather than their orientation.\
+``Uniform LBP`` further compresses the histogram by grouping all non-uniform patterns into a single bin, producing very compact histograms: the Mona Lisa shows mostly low-frequency codes corresponding to smooth facial textures, the brick wall exhibits peaks corresponding to repeating brick edges, and the landscape reveals a modestly wider distribution reflecting diverse natural textures but still more summarized than basic LBP.

 <div style="page-break-after: always;"></div>